Valérie Fournier - Professor

 Jordanne completed her bachelor’s degree in biology from Université Laval in 2022.
 She worked as an entomology intern and then as an entomology student at the Laboratoire d’expertise et de diagnostic en phytoprotection of the MAPAQ.
 There, she greatly developed her interest in insect pest control and the motivation to continue her graduate studies in entomology.
 Under the direction of Valérie Fournier and Edel Pérez-López, she is currently completing a master’s degree in plant biology on the abundance and the diversity of leafhoppers found in strawberries in Quebec.
 Her project also aims to evaluate the role of entomopathogenic fungi and parasitoids as candidates for biological control of leafhoppers.

-Charles Belhumeur-Roberge - Master's student in co-supervision (since 2017)
+Marie-Andrée Roy - Master's student (since 2024)

-Viviane Rivard - Master's student in co-supervision (since 2017)
+Kévin Matte - Master's student (since 2024)

 Our main collaborators